 Step up with one foot while trying to grab a new hold with the matching hand.
 You’ll need to grab the right place and pull yourself up higher.

 Finding your climbing style

-Experts might try to teach beginners the only way to climb that they know is right, but we suggest you find the right technique that you can follow best.
+Experts might try to teach beginners what the best way of climbing is.
+I suggest you find the right technique that feels the best to you.
 To be able to learn how to climb the right way and dynamically, finding your own climbing style is the solution.

 Careful with injuries

-We know just how important it is to have studied the right steps and now, the next step is try to avoid all injuries at all costs.
+Next step is try to avoid all injuries at all costs.
 When it comes to rock climbing, beginner climbers tend to rely on strength gains which creates this mindset that many climbers succumb to: the harder the route they get on, the better their muscles and strength are.

 One way to avoid injuries while climbing would be to use the open-hand grip whenever you’re climbing.
 Do not crimp or your fingers may feel sore.
-As easy as it sounds, it’s easier said than done as even the most experienced climbers still have a bad habit of crimping!
+As easy as it sounds, it’s easier said than done as even the most experienced climbers still have a bad habit of crimping.